norahyc/norahyc/README.md

-- 👋 Hi, I’m @norahyc
+- 👋 Hi, I’m Norah!
-- 💻 I’m interested in Data Analytics
+- 💻 I’m interested in Data Analytics and want to become a Data Analyst.
-- 🐾 Fun fact: I have a dog
+- 🐾 Fun fact: I have a dog 🐕